yshp57/dsc-0-03-11-statistical-methods-in-pandas-online-ds-pt-100118/README.md

 ## Summary

 In this lesson we looked at some of the key summary statistics methods in Pandas.
-In the next lesson ou'll get some hands on experience working with them.
+In the next lesson you'll get some hands on experience working with them.